Past Events, 2016

 May 27, 2015: Photo Exhibition by Alison M. Jones at Festival of the Arts

 Art, Music, Theatrical performances for all to enjoy at Far Hills Country Day School, 697 Mine Brook Road, Far Hills, NJ.
 Free and Open to the Public

-April 26, 10:30 AM: Lecture “Caring for Our Watersheds – Locally and Globally”
+April 26, 2015: Lecture “Caring for Our Watersheds – Locally and Globally”

 Dr. Judy Shaw and Alison M. Jones discussed how stewardship of our watersheds can raise awareness of the threats to freshwater availability, quality and usage in New Jersey’s Raritan River Basin and globally.
 They also spoke about ways to foster upstream and downstream partnerships that can create sustainable resource management solutions.
-Unitarian Society, 176 Tices Lane, East Brunswick, NJ.
+Unitarian Society, East Brunswick, NJ.

 Jan.
-12 – March 1: NWNL in East Africa
+12 – March 1, 2015: East Africa

 Conservation photographer Alison Jones returned to the Nile, Mara and Omo River Basins to document the current status of Gibe III Dam and Omo agricultural schemes on Lake Turkana water levels; the sustainability of the Serengeti and Maasai Mara ecosystems and biodiversity in the face of poaching and increasing development pressures; and the declining level of Lake Victoria whose outflow to the White Nile is controlled by Uganda.